Klarala13/IRPFcalculator/README.md

 Real-Time Calculations: Get instant feedback as you input your data.

-Customizable: Modify the tax rules and rates to align with your local laws or specific needs.

 Secure and Private: Your data stays local, ensuring privacy and security.

 Cross-Platform: Compatible with Windows, macOS, and Linux.